11001 vRddhir Adaic ←

 ktvA-tosun-kasunaH PANINIRULES 11040

 Example.
-When we join the sentences sItA kumbham akarot "sItA made a pot" and me 'dadAt "and gave it to me", rule samAnakartR turns akarot "made" into kRtvA "made and"--
+To say "sItA made a pot and gave it to me" we might join the sentences sItA kumbham akarot "sItA made a pot" and me 'dadAt "and gave it to me" like this --

 KAZIKA ktvA, tosun, kasun, ityevam antaM zabdarUpam avyayasaMjJaM bhavati. kRtvA. hRtvA. tosun vyuSTAyAM purA sUryasyodeto rAdheyaH. purA vatsAnAmapAkarttoH. bhAvalakSaNe stheNkRJvadi 34016 iti iNaH, kRJazca tosun pratyayaH. kasun sRpitRdoH kasun 34017. purA krUrasya visRpo virapzin. purA jatrubhya AtRdaH.